oSharpey/cyber-obsidian/year-3/proj/Methodology.md

 ### Ranking successful attacks
 Use:
 - measurements to disclosure (average minimum number of traces to get full key )
-- Success rate - different papers calculate this different w
+- Success rate - different papers calculate this different ways need to find one that works well